 If you’re driving into the park, be sure to check the current road status in the park for road closures due to weather and construction repairs.
 National Park Service shuttles are also an option if you prefer not to drive.
 Book shuttles in advance.
 Some shuttle routes offer wheelchair accessibility.
 Some walking trails and stops along the road are wheelchair accessible.

 Two wheelchair-accessible vehicles have been added to the Xanterra Parks and Resorts tours fleet.
 The accessible tours follow the same itinerary as the standard tours and depart on the west side from the Apgar Visitor Center and Lake McDonald Lodge, and St. Mary Visitor Center on the east side.

 See Glacier Park in a Unique 1930’s Bus

 The earliest transportation in Glacier National Park consisted of four-horse coaches.
 Today’s Red Bus Tours in Glacier National Park uses a fleet of 17-passenger buses built and put into service between 1936-1939.
 The White Motor Company designed the Model 706s specifically for use in the national parks in the U.S. In Yellowstone National Park tours use the same model buses, painted bright yellow.

 Riding in the vintage bus enhances the experience and spurs the imagination of touring the national park in the 1930s.
-The bus interiors are preserved in their original craftsmanship with wood trim and a large steering wheel.
-Thankfully the motors are kept up to modern standards.
+The bus interiors preserve in their original craftsmanship with wood trim and a large steering wheel.
+Thankfully, the motors are kept up to modern standards.
 Soon the fleet of buses will undergo further updating to a hybrid system for environmental effectiveness.
 The restoration will span several years with the work being done in the off-season.